Laf111/CEMU-Batch-Framework/README.md

     ect...

 Install :

-Extract in your games folder, launch setup.bat
+- Extract in your games folder
+- launch setup.bat

 How to use: